SkillsFundingAgency/das-employerusers/README.md

 You should re-run DevInstall.ps1  (As Administrator) once per local development environment.
 After this date.

-When a new certificate is needed please run GenCert.ps1 (As Administrator) Take a note of the Thumprint displayed, and paste those into all of the WebSslCert entries Thumbprint values in CloudService local config files and reset the above certificate generation date.
+When a new certificate is needed please run GenCert.ps1 (As Administrator) Take a note of the Thumprint displayed, and paste those into all of the WebSslCert entries Thumbprint values in App Service local config files and reset the above certificate generation date.

 Please also warn other team developers through normal channels that they should re-run DevInstall.ps1.